Local limits of random spanning trees in random environment: Low Disorder

 \subsection{Upper Bounds on the Effective Resistance}

-To prove the analogous upper bounds of Lemma \ref{L:effR_lowdisorder_lower}, we will first show upper bounds on the effective resistance on $G_{n,p}$, and then extend these to the weighted graph $(G,\weight)$ via the coupling in Section \ref{SS:coupleRG}.
+To prove the analogous upper bounds of Lemma~\ref{L:effR_lowdisorder_lower}, we will first show upper bounds on the effective resistance on $(G_{n,p}, 1)$, the Erdős-R\'enyi random graph with weights all equal to one.
+Then, roughly speaking, we approximate the weighted graph by a union of disjoint Erdős-R\'enyi random graphs with discretized weights to give bounds on the effective resistance on $(K_n,\weight)$.
+See also the coupling between $G_{n,p}$ and the random variables $(\omega_e)_{e \in E}$ from Section~\ref{SS:coupleRG}.